Publication-grade and colorblind-safe color palettes for scientific figures, graphs, pie charts, combo charts, and diagrams, with HEX values.

 The Okabe-Ito eight-color set is the most widely cited: #000000 (black), #E69F00 (orange), #56B4E9 (sky blue), #009E73 (bluish green), #F0E442 (yellow), #0072B2 (blue), #D55E00 (vermillion), and #CC79A7 (reddish purple).
 It's intentionally not a rainbow — the colors were selected for contrast under deficiency, not visual prettiness, which is exactly why it works.

 Two habits make any palette safer.
 First, never encode meaning with red-vs-green alone — pair color with a second channel like position, shape, or a direct label.
 Second, test in grayscale: if your figure still reads when desaturated, it will survive both colorblind viewing and the black-and-white printing some journals still use.
 The example below shows the same figure in a red-green encoding versus an Okabe-Ito encoding, simulated under deuteranopia.
+That matters just as much for pie charts, combo charts, and figure panels as it does for classic bar graphs.

 A figure shown twice — red-green encoding versus Okabe-Ito palette — each simulated under deuteranopia to show which stays readable (Figure generated with SciFig)